doivglser/mindevenviro-windows/README.md

 * You can edit your Projects with your favorite IDE, I use in Windows 10: "Notepad++", from within Windows Explorer in the Documents folder.

-* run: "sudo sCRYPtUPdater -w 30 testpython/" to check syntax with a workflow interval of 30 minutes in to your testpython folder. (you can use an other folder also.)
+* run: "sudo sCRYPtUPdater -w 30 testpython/" to check syntax with a workflow interval of 30 minutes in to your testpython folder.

 * run: "ls /usr/local/bin" to see scripts